 In addition, it is possible that the operations or sites we have acquired in the past or that we may acquire in the future, have liabilities or risks with respect to former or existing operations or properties, or otherwise, which we have not been able to identify and assess through our due diligence investigations.
 For example, employee misconduct or a history of improper payments are not always easy to detect as part of the diligence process pre-acquisition and are frequently concealed by counterparties.
 Accordingly, it is possible that we could later discover that assets acquired by us have conducted business or engaged in activities that are not aligned with our ethical standards and for which we could be responsible.
 As a successor owner, we may be generally legally responsible for liabilities that arise from the businesses that we acquire.
 Even if we obtain legally enforceable representations, warranties and indemnities from the sellers of such businesses, we may not cover the liabilities fully or the sellers may not have sufficient funds to perform their obligations, as was the case in some of our past acquisitions.
 Some environmental liabilities, even if we do not expressly assume them, may be imposed on us under various regulatory schemes and other applicable laws regardless of whether we caused or contributed to any conditions that resulted in such liabilities.
 In addition, our insurance program may not cover such sites and will not cover liabilities associated with some environmental issues that may have existed prior to attachment of coverage.
 A successful uninsured claim against us could harm our financial condition or operating results.
+Furthermore, risks or liabilities of which we are unaware or judges to be not material or remote at the time of acquisition may develop into more serious risks to our business.
 Any adverse outcome resulting from such risks or liabilities could harm our business, results of operations and financial condition and create negative publicity, which could damage our reputation and competitive position.

-We will incur significant increased expenses and administrative burdens as a public company, which could have an adverse effect on our business, financial condition and results of operations.
+We incur significant expenses and administrative burdens as a public company, which could have an adverse effect on our business, financial condition and results of operations.